Streamline-Essentials/StreamlineMessaging/README.md

 # StreamlineMessaging
-A Streamline Module for messaging on Minecraft server proxies.
+A Cosmic Module for messaging on Minecraft server proxies.